How to Cure Canker and Mouth Sores

-Canker and mouth sores have several causes.
-In this article, we'll tell you how to treat them and how you can reduce your risk of future sores.
+Canker and mouth sores have several causes and solutions.
+In this article, we'll tell you how to relieve them and how you can reduce your risk of future sores.

 Canker and mouth sores are small wounds that manifest in the mouth.
 Although they tend to be small, their location makes them uncomfortable and painful.
 Hot, cold, crunchy, and acidic foods can irritate them, causing further discomfort.